 «Customer Name»’s total Tier 2 Rate purchase obligation amount(s) that BPA shall provide and «Customer Name» shall purchase consistent with sections 3.1 and 3.2 of the body of this Agreement shall be stated in the table below in section 2.9.

+End Option 1

+Option 2: Include the following for customers that are JOEs.

-2.1 One-Time Above-CHWM Load Service ElectionsPursuant to section 9.2 of the body of the Agreement,«Customer Name» shall elect one of the following four options below to serve its Above-CHWM Load which shall apply for the term of the Agreement except when «Customer Name» elects to change its Tier 2 Long-Term Rate purchase election amount pursuant to the terms and conditions of sections 2.3.2 and 2.3.3 of this exhibit.
+2.1 One-Time Above-CHWM Load Service Elections

+Pursuant to section 9.2 of the body of the Agreement «Customer Name» shall submit to BPA its Members’ individual one-time Member’s Above-CHWM Load service election from one of the following four options below to serve «Customer Name»’s Above-CHWM Load.
+Such elections shall apply for the term of the Agreement in accordance with this section 2.1, except when «Customer Name» elects for «Customer Name»’s Members to change its Tier 2 Long-Term Rate purchase election amount pursuant to the terms and conditions of sections 2.3.2 and 2.3.3 of this exhibit.

-BPA shall revise this exhibit by March 31, 2027, to indicate «Customer Name»’s initial election and purchase obligationby adding an “X” to the box next to the applicable option below.
+BPA shall revise this exhibit by March 31, 2027, to indicate «Customer Name»’s initial election and purchase obligation for each «Customer Name» Member by completing the «Customer Name» Member election table in section 2.1 below.

-Drafter’s Note: If customer changes its election over the term of the Agreement in accordance with section 2.3 add an “Additional Election” check box below “Initial Election” in section 2.1 and mark customers new election with “X”.

-Initial Election (1) Option A. All Tier 2 Long-Term Rate option
+(1) Option A. All Tier 2 Long-Term Rate option

-«Customer Name» shall purchase and BPA shall serve «Customer Name»’s s’ Above-CHWM Load with Firm Requirements Power priced at the Tier 2 Long-Term Rate.
+«Customer Name» shall purchase and BPA shall serve the applicable Above-CHWM Load with Firm Requirements Power priced at the Tier 2 Long-Term Rate.

-Initial Election (2) Option B. Fixed Tier 2 Long-Term Rate option then flexible option
+(2) Option B. Fixed Tier 2 Long-Term Rate option then flexible option

-«Customer Name» shall purchase and BPA shall provide up to a fixed Average Megawatt amount of«Customer Name»’s Above-CHWM Load with Firm Requirements Power sold at the Tier 2 Long-Term Rate.
-Any remaining Above-CHWM Load will be served with: (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirements Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination of amounts of (1), (2) and (3).
+«Customer Name» shall purchase and BPA shall provide up to a fixed Average Megawatt amount of the applicable Above-CHWM Load with Firm Requirements Power sold at the Tier 2 Long-Term Rate.
+Any remaining Above-CHWM Load of such applicable Member(s) will be served with: (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirements Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination of amounts of (1), (2) and (3).

-At the time of election as stated in section 9.3 of the body of this Agreement, «Customer Name» shall notify BPA of the fixed Average Megawatt amount of itsAbove-CHWM Load BPA will serve up to with Firm Requirements Power sold at a Tier 2 Long-Term Rate.
+At the time of election as stated in section 9.3 of the body of this Agreement, «Customer Name» shall notify BPA of the fixed Average Megawatt amount of the applicable Above-CHWM Load BPA will serve up to with Firm Requirements Power sold at a Tier 2 Long-Term Rate.
 BPA shall update the following table to state such amount.

 Drafter’s Note: Leave table blank at contract signing.